Linaro/lava/doc/v2/installing_on_debian.rst

 Stretch users
 -------------

-.. note:: The recommended base for LAVA is Debian Stretch, as of 2018.1.
+.. note:: The recommended base for LAVA is Debian Buster.
+We are currently in the process of deprecating the support for stretch in the folowing months.
    When using LAVA repositories on Stretch, make sure to enable `stretch-backports` from your regular Debian mirror as well as the LAVA repository.
 See :ref:`install_debian_stretch`.